ChrisWhealy/wasm_sha256/README.md

-# SHA256/224 Implementation in WebAssembly Text
+# Implementation of the SHA2 Algorithm in WebAssembly Text

 I wrote the original version of this module on the assumption that NodeJS would act as the host environment.
 This was all fine and dandy &mdash; everything worked as expected and also functioned correctly when invoked from [`wasmtime`](https://wasmtime.dev/).